munnep/tfc_sso_azure/README.md

-# tfc_sso_azure
+# Terraform Cloud Single Sign-on with Microsoft Azure AD

 This repository describes a step-by-step on how to configure Single sign-on with Microsoft Azure AD for Terraform Cloud.

 At the end of the steps you should be able to login to Terraform Cloud using SAML using Microsoft Azure AD

+Steps involved
+- In Azure use Active Directory to create a new application
+- Configure SAML for this application
+- In Terraform Cloud configure the Single Sign-On

-Based on this documentation:
+This repository is based on the official HashiCorp documentation:
 [Single Sign-on: Microsoft Azure AD](https://www.terraform.io/cloud-docs/users-teams-organizations/single-sign-on/azure-ad)

 # Prerequisites

-- Access Azure
+- Access to Azure Portal
 - Access to Terraform Cloud

 # How to